The endless intrigue of Jesse Plemons

 “I’m not doing it justice, but it’s such a tiny moment that’s now become one of the first things I think of whenever I think of his choices,” he says of Hoffman.
 “They were pretty remarkable.”

-Plemons grew up in small-town Texas re-watching “Lonesome Dove” miniseries with Robert Duvall and Tommy Lee Jones, acting on westerns filming nearby.
+Plemons grew up in small-town Texas re-watching the “Lonesome Dove” miniseries with Robert Duvall and Tommy Lee Jones, acting on westerns filming nearby.
 He was “probably one of those silly kids who took it seriously even as an extra,” he says.
-“Like, ‘Oh my god, I gotta do this,' no matter what the scenario was.”
+“Like, ‘Oh, my God, I gotta do this,' no matter what the scenario was.”
 To this day, he chooses projects based on which ones produce that sort of gut reaction, though he would accept almost any role from a filmmaker he admires: “It doesn’t matter if the [character] is a murderer,” he notes.
 “I just want to keep bouncing all over the spectrum, you know?
 Mix it up.”

 Kaufman’s film appealed to both approaches, giving Plemons an opportunity to work for a director with whom “there was no separation … It felt like he was in the trenches with you at every turn.”